Sin Salida – New creation 2018

-A collaboration between choreographer Kate Weare, artistic director of contemporary dance company Kate Weare Company (USA), and Esteban Moreno, artistic director of tango company Union Tanguera (FRANCE), this project charts new territory by bringing together artists from Argentinian tango and contemporary dance for a unique cross-pollination of disciplines, cultures and values.
+A collaboration between choreographer Esteban Moreno and Claudia Codega, artistic directors of tango company Union Tanguera (FRANCE/ARGENTINA) and Kate Weare, artistic director of contemporary dance company Kate Weare Company (USA), this project brings together artists from Argentinian tango and contemporary dance for a unique crossing of disciplines, cultures, and values.

 About KATE WEARE CIE